Claudiana – Altes Regierungsgebäude

 Not all Habsburgs were always happy to be in Innsbruck.
 Married princes and princesses such as Maximilian's second wife Bianca Maria Sforza or Ferdinand II's second wife Anna Caterina Gonzaga were stranded in the harsh, German-speaking mountains after their wedding without being asked.
 If you also imagine what a move and marriage from Italy to Tyrol to a foreign man meant for a teenager, you can imagine how difficult life was for the princesses.
 Until the 20th century, children of the aristocracy were primarily brought up to be politically married.
 There was no opposition to this.
 One might imagine courtly life to be ostentatious, but privacy was not provided for in all this luxury.

-When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last prince of the province, the title of royal seat was also history and Tyrol was ruled by a governor.
-Tyrolean mining had lost its importance.
-Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, moving Innsbruck from the centre to the periphery of the empire.
-In the Austro-Hungarian monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
+Innsbruck experienced its Habsburg heyday when the city was the main residence of the Tyrolean sovereigns.
+Ferdinand II, Maximilian III and Leopold V and their wives left their mark on the city during their reigns.
+When Sigismund Franz von Habsburg (1630 - 1665) died childless as the last sovereign prince, the title of residence city was also history and Tyrol was ruled by a governor.
+Tyrolean mining had lost its importance and did not require any special attention.
+Shortly afterwards, the Habsburgs lost their possessions in Western Europe along with Spain and Burgundy, which moved Innsbruck from the centre to the periphery of the empire.
+In the Austro-Hungarian Monarchy of the 19th century, Innsbruck was the western outpost of a huge empire that stretched as far as today's Ukraine.
 Franz Josef I (1830 - 1916) ruled over a multi-ethnic empire between 1848 and 1916.
 However, his neo-absolutist concept of rule was out of date.
 Although Austria had had a parliament and a constitution since 1867, the emperor regarded this government as "his".
 Ministers were responsible to the emperor, who was above the government.
-The ailing empire collapsed in the second half of the 19th century.
+In the second half of the 19th century, the ailing empire collapsed.
 On 28 October 1918, the Republic of Czechoslovakia was proclaimed, and on 29 October, Croats, Slovenes and Serbs left the monarchy.
 The last Emperor Charles abdicated on 11 November.
 On 12 November, "Deutschösterreich zur demokratischen Republik, in der alle Gewalt vom Volke ausgeht“.
 The chapter of the Habsburgs was over.

 Despite all the national, economic and democratic problems that existed in the multi-ethnic states that were subject to the Habsburgs in various compositions and forms, the subsequent nation states were sometimes much less successful in reconciling the interests of minorities and cultural differences within their territories.
 Since the eastward enlargement of the EU, the Habsburg monarchy has been seen by some well-meaning historians as a pre-modern predecessor of the European Union.
 Together with the Catholic Church, the Habsburgs shaped the public sphere through architecture, art and culture.
 Goldenes DachlThe Hofburg, the Triumphal Gate, Ambras Castle, the Leopold Fountain and many other buildings still remind us of the presence of the most important ruling dynasty in European history in Innsbruck.

 Archduke Ferdinand II of Austria (1529 - 1595) is one of the most colourful figures in Tyrolean history.
-His father, Emperor Ferdinand I, gave his son an excellent education.
-He grew up at the Spanish court of his uncle Emperor Charles V. He spent part of his youth at the court in Innsbruck, which was also influenced by Spain at the time.
-The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+His father, Emperor Ferdinand I, gave him an excellent education.
+He grew up at the Spanish court of his uncle Emperor Charles V. The years in which Ferdinand received his schooling were the early years of Jesuit influence at the Habsburg courts.
+The young statesman was brought up entirely in the spirit of pious humanism.
+This was complemented by the customs of the Renaissance aristocracy.
 At a young age, he travelled through Italy and Burgundy and had become acquainted with a lifestyle at the wealthy courts there that had not yet established itself among the German aristocracy.
 Ferdinand was what today would be described as a globetrotter, a member of the educated elite or a cosmopolitan.
 He was considered intelligent, charming and artistic.
 Among his less eccentric contemporaries, Ferdinand enjoyed a reputation as an immoral and hedonistic libertine.
 Even during his lifetime, he was rumoured to have organised debauched and immoral orgies.

-Ferdinand had taken over the province of Tyrol as sovereign in turbulent times.
+Ferdinand took over the province of Tyrol as sovereign in turbulent times.
+He had already spent several years in Innsbruck in his youth.
 The mines in Schwaz began to become unprofitable due to the cheap silver from America.
-The flood of silver from the New World led to inflation.
-This did not stop him from maintaining an expensive court, while the cost of living rose for the poorer sections of the population.
-The Italian cities were style-defining in terms of culture, art and architecture.
-Ferdinand's Tyrolean court was in no way inferior to these cities.
-His masked balls and parades were legendary.
-Ferdinand had Innsbruck remodelled in the spirit of the Renaissance.
-In keeping with the trend of the time, he imitated the Italian aristocratic courts in Florence, Mantua, Ferrara and Milan.
+The flood of silver from the Habsburg possessions in New Spain on the other side of the Atlantic led to inflation.
+However, these financial problems did not stop Ferdinand from commissioning personal and public infrastructure.
+Innsbruck benefited enormously culturally from the fact that, after years without a sovereign ruler, it was now once again the centre of a ruler.
+The Italian cities of Florence, Venice and Milan were influential in terms of culture, art and architecture.
+Ferdinand's Tyrolean court was to be in no way inferior to them.
+Gone were the days when Germans were considered uncivilised in the more beautiful cities south of the Alps, barbaric or even as Pigs were labelled.
+To this end, he had Innsbruck remodelled in the spirit of the Renaissance.
+In keeping with the trend of the time, he imitated the Italian aristocratic courts.
 Court architect Giovanni Lucchese assisted him in this endeavour.
-Gone were the days when Germans in the more beautiful cities south of the Alps were regarded as uncivilised, barbaric or even as Pigs were labelled.

-Ferdinand spent a considerable part of his life at Ambras Castle near Innsbruck, where he amassed one of the most valuable collections of works of art and armour in the world.
+He spent a considerable part of his life at Ambras Castle near Innsbruck, where he amassed one of the most valuable collections of works of art and armour in the world.
+Ferdinand transformed the castle above the village of Amras into a modern court.
+His parties, masked balls and parades were legendary.
+During the wedding of a nephew, he had 1800 calves and 130 oxen roasted.
+Wine is said to have flowed from the wells instead of water for 10 days.

+His relationship life was eccentric for a member of the high aristocracy.
 Ferdinand's first "semi-wild marriage" was to the commoner Philippine Welser.
-The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all conventions of the time.
+The sovereign is said to have been downright infatuated with his beautiful wife, which is why he disregarded all the conventions of the time.
 Their children were excluded from the succession due to the strict social order of the 16th century.
 After Philippine Welser died, Ferdinand married the devout Anna Caterina Gonzaga, a 16-year-old princess of Mantua, at the age of 53.
 However, it seems that the two did not feel much affection for each other, especially as Anna Caterina was a niece of Ferdinand.
 The Habsburgs were less squeamish about marriages between relatives than they were about the marriage of a nobleman to a commoner.
 However, he was also "only" able to father three daughters with her.
-Ferdinand found his final resting place in the Silver Chapel with his first wife.
+Ferdinand's final resting place was in the Silver Chapel with his first wife Philippine Welser.